TheZoraiz/ascii-image-converter/README.md

 You will need to set an Environment Variable to the folder the ascii-image-converter.exe executable is placed in to be able to use it in the command prompt.
 Follow the instructions in case of confusion:

-Extract the archive for the your chosen Windows architecture after downloading it from [here](https://github.com/TheZoraiz/ascii-image-converter/releases/latest).
-Open the newly created folder and copy the path to it from the top of the file explorer.
+Download the archive for your Windows architecture [here](https://github.com/TheZoraiz/ascii-image-converter/releases/latest), extract it, and open the extracted folder.
 * In Search, search for and then select: System (Control Panel)
 * Click the Advanced System settings link.
 * Click Environment Variables.
 In the section User Variables find the Path environment variable and select it.
 Click "Edit".